davestemerdink/fuel-plugin-scaleio/README.md

 ## Limitations

-  * plugin is currently only compatible with Mirantis 6.1 and Ubuntu
+  * plugin is currently only compatible with Mirantis 6.1 and 7.0
+  * plugin supports the onyl Ubuntu environment
   * the only hyper converged environment is supported - there is no separate ScaleIO Storage nodes
+  * disks for SDS-es should be unallocated, they will be cleaned up
   * MDMs and Gateways are deployed together and only onto controller nodes
   * There is no ability to separate data network traffic from replication traffic
   * There is no fault sets support